John Sayer (MP)

-John Sayer (1499–1562) was a Member of the Parliament of England (MP).
+John Sayer (1499–1562) was a Member of the Parliament of England.
 He represented Southwark in parliamentary sessions in 1547, March 1553, October 1553, April 1554 and November 1554.

 Sayer was a well-to-do "merchant, clothier and innkeeper".
 He married and had one daughter and two sons.
 In his will, he left money for an annual payment for the maintenance of a grammar school that he had founded.